softwarefactory-project/DLRN/doc/source/graphql.rst

     ): [CIVote]

 Arguments:

-- commitId: limit the results to the civote beloging to the commit id.
+- commitId: limit the results to the civote belonging to the commit id.
-- ciName: limit the results to the civote beloging to the CI name.
+- ciName: limit the results to the civote belonging to the CI name.
-- ciVote: limit the results to the civote beloging to the voting CI.
+- ciVote: limit the results to the civote belonging to the voting CI.
-- ciInProgress: limit the results to the civote beloging to "In Progress" state.
+- ciInProgress: limit the results to the civote belonging to "In Progress" state.
-- timestamp: limit the results to the civote beloging to the specified timestamp.
+- timestamp: limit the results to the civote belonging to the specified timestamp.
-- user: limit the results to the civote beloging to the specified user.
+- user: limit the results to the civote belonging to the specified user.
-- component: limit the results to the civote beloging to the specified component.
+- component: limit the results to the civote belonging to the specified component.

 * civoteAgg